dewa19/downloadem/README.md

 # Downloadem

-<b>Downloadem</b> is an implementation of Elixir wrapper for simultaneously Youtube video downloader.
+**Downloadem** is an implementation of Elixir wrapper for simultaneously Youtube's video downloader.
 It builds on top of [youtube-dl](https://youtube-dl.org/).

 ## Getting Started

-Downloadem build on top of *youtube-dl*, an cli-based youtube.com video downloader.
-It will read a file contain list urls of youtube videos (not a playlist) and download them simultaneously by creating separated process running *youtube-dl* for each url.
-All videos will be saved in a ```/downloaded/``` folder under root application directory structure.
+**Downloadem** build on top of *youtube-dl*, an cli-based youtube.com video downloader.
+It reads a file contain list urls of youtube videos (not a playlist) and download them simultaneously by creating separated process running *youtube-dl* for each url.
+All videos will be saved in a ```/downloaded/``` folder inside application directory structure.

-The benefit of this approach is that all download processes running simultaneously. ~~As far as I know youtube-dl can download multiple urls by putting each url one after another, but still they will be executed sequentially that means the next download will happening once previous download process completed.~~
+The benefit of this approach is that all download processes running simultaneously.
+Every process running on its own, without having to wait each other. ~~CMIIW, as far as I know youtube-dl can download multiple urls by putting each url one after another, but they will be executed sequentially that means the next download will happening once previous download process completed.~~

 *I wrote this as part of my journey of learning Elixir as backend service, so yes it's for educational purpose.*